This page will be dedicated to both the weekly Winlink assignments as well as the Map displaying all of those that participated with the reports.

 This week’s assignment: Thursday October 6, 2022

 This week participants will be sending their Winlink messages to the Tactical/Auxiliary call sign listed above as the “Receiving Station”.

 In addition, this week we will also be tasking participants to send a “Winlink Check In” form.
 To find this template follow the instructions below:

 3. Click on Select Template located at the top of the message window.

 4. Click on the + symbol next to “Standard Templates”

-5. Click on the + symbol next to the “WEATHER forms”
+5. Click on the + symbol next to “Mapping-GIS Forms”

-The “Local WX Form” will open in a browser window and allow you to fill in the data to be reported.
-Enter all information as accurately as possible and don’t forget to change the measurement to imperial from the default of metric.
+The “Winlink Check In” form will open in a browser window and allow you to fill in the data to be reported.
+Enter all information needed in the heading and in the comment section enter your current mode of operation for Winlink being used.

 Once you have the information filled in click on submit, this will transfer the attachment and information over to your Winlink message.
 Once all the information is posted to the message window you can fill in the address it is being sent to.
 Remember that when sending to another amateur radio operator you only need to put in the call sign of that individual.

 Purpose: The purpose of these weekly scenarios is to learn and practice using an alternate form of communication that can be valuable in Emergency communications.
 The ability to send a completed form in its original format will reduce the likelihood of something being miscommunicated.